Welcome to ACUR

 The Australasian Conference of Undergraduate Research is held each year in different universities on an ongoing basis.

-ACUR 2016 will take place on 27-28 October 2016 at CQUniversity Australia, Rockhampton, Queensland.
-This two-day conference will include spoken presentations by undergraduate students, Master of Research students (1st year only) and graduated 2015 Honours students from all disciplines and from across Australasia.
+ACUR 2017 will take place on 27th-28th September 2017 at The University of Adelaide, South Australia.
+This two-day conference will include spoken presentations by undergraduate students, 2017 Honours students, Master of Research students (1st year only) and graduated 2016 Honours students from all disciplines and from across Australasia.

 What to do if you want to present your work at the conference

-Undergraduate students, Master of Research students (1st year only) and Honours 2015/16 students from all disciplines across Australasia are eligible to apply.
+Undergraduate students, Honours 2016/17 students and Master of Research students (1st year only) from all disciplines across Australasia are eligible to apply.

 What is an Undergraduate Research Conference?